marcusramberg/blog/content/post/2020-06-21-weekend-project-z-wave-controlled-solenoid-valve-for-watering.md

 {{<figure src="/images/wiring.jpg" alt="Valve control wiring">}}

 Basically I just combined a z-wave light switch with the solenoid switch, stuffed it into a waterproof box and connected it to the water hose.
+I also added some heat shrink with glue to waterproof the solenoid sensor.
+I took some leftover connectors I had to attach it to a garden hose connector.
 Presto:

 {{<youtube id="ffNVmQsQRH0" autoplay="true">}}